-We’ve created all the necessary materials to have a successful book club, including a service project of making bookmarks for participants at The Haven Retreat.
+We’ve created all the necessary materials to have a successful book club, including a service project of making bookmarks for participants at the Saprea Retreat.
 All you have to do is:

 - Review our mission and story

 - Pick a date, time, and location for your book club to meet.
 We suggest allowing everyone at least one month to read the book.

 - Pick a book for your book club to read.
 Here is a list of recommended reading from Saprea: